 10 integrated modules

 The course is split into 10 modules.
 Activities are timetabled in line with the seasons and some modules span the whole course.
-There are design projects and practicals at the end of each term.
+There are design projects and practicals each term.

 Permaculture Design.
-A holistic design approach to sustainability.
-This module provides the context and framework for the rest of the course.
-An introduction to the practice and principles of Permaculture with hands on experience of designing in a range of settings from small gardens to whole farms.
+This module provides the context and framework for the course.
+An introduction to the practice and principles of Permaculture.
+A holistic design approach to sustainability that can be used for designing in a range of settings from small gardens to whole farms.
+Permaculture integrates land, food, social, economic and health factors to create a resilient and functional system.
 Led by Sarah Pugh with Mike Feingold

 Woodland Management An exploration of sustainable woodland management.
 Learn how to manage existing woodlands for production of timber, food, fuel, wildlife, community use and craft materials.
 Includes understanding woodland ecology, creating new woodlands, planning and funding.
 The majority of this module takes place in the woods.
 Led by Mike Gardener, Ben Law and Tim Gatfield.